iheartcake/work/README.md

 This is a record of my private repository contributions for the sake of my GitHub contribution panel, sans source code.

-I used the wonderful [GitDummy](https://github.com/ebrian/gitdummy) by @ebrian with several private repos I've contributed to, and then created them as remotes off of eachother, then fetched, then merged- to make my commit history live in one repo.
+I used the wonderful [GitDummy](https://github.com/ebrian/gitdummy) by [@ebrian](https://github.com/ebrian) with several private repos I've contributed to in the last few years.
+I made this repo the master and then added the rest as remotes of this initial repo, then fetched, then merged them into here- to make my commit history from several repos live in one repo.